wunderdogsw/clojureworkshop/README.md

     * Compojure - A concise routing library for Ring/Clojure
     * PostgreSQL as a database and SQL Korma librarry to access it
     * Hiccup library to generate HTML
+* We can use nREPL to remotely connect the server process and do things while the service is running

 ### Practice - Setup live editing and start server
 * Setup remote REPL in `project.clj` by adding following key pair to `:ring`